Breathing for Lifters

 To lift heavy with great technique you need to create a stable foundation.
 A structure that’s stiff, and therefore mechanically capable of performing reps under load.

-And it turns out, if you can change this one thing about your breathing, you’ll completely change the way you lift (and probably hit a couple of PRs too)…
+And it turns out, if you can change this one thing about your breathing, you’ll completely change the way you lift, by ‘pressurising your system’ (and probably hit a couple of PRs too)…

 Here’s how to do it:

-Let’s say you’re performing a barbell bench press.
+Let’s say you’re performing a barbell back squat.

 As you accumulate reps throughout your set, you’ll fatigue, and performing those reps will become increasingly difficult.
 Normal.

-To increase stiffness and stability, take a deep, aggressive breath into your belly whilst your arms are outstretched, before lowering it to complete your next rep.
+To increase stiffness and stability, take a deep, aggressive breath into your belly whilst you’re standing, before completing your next rep.

-Lower the bar to your chest, and then aggressively exhale as you lift it again.
+Lower yourself into the squat, and then aggressively exhale as you standing again.

 Think “blow out the birthday candles”.